-Trump Will Keep @RealDonaldTrump Twitter, Won’t Tweet @POTUS – #UnFollowPOTUS45 Movement To Unfollow Trump’s Twitter Begins
+Trump Will Keep @RealDonaldTrump Twitter, Won’t Tweet @POTUS: #UnFollowPOTUS45 Movement To Unfollow Trump’s Twitter Begins

 — President Obama (@POTUS) December 25, 2016

-According to the Sunday Times, Trump noted his huge social media following, and spoke about keeping his Twitter account in order to publish the things Trump wants to tell the public in 280 characters.
+According to the Sunday Times, Trump noted his huge social media following and spoke about keeping his Twitter account in order to publish the things Trump wants to tell the public in 280 characters.
 Trump referred to himself in the third person has he spoke about putting out breaking news via Twitter.

 “@realDonaldTrump I think, I’ll keep it… so I’ve got 46 million people right now — that’s a lot, that’s really a lot — but 46 million — including Facebook, Twitter and ya know, Instagram, so when you think that you’re 46 million there, I’d rather just let that build up and just keep it @realDonaldTrump, it’s working — and the tweeting, I thought I’d do less of it, but I’m covered so dishonestly by the press — so dishonestly — that I can put out Twitter — and it’s not 140, it’s now 280 — I can go bing bing bing… and they put it on and as soon as I tweet it out — this morning on television, Fox — ‘Donald Trump, we have breaking news’.”